haribharadwaj/notebooks/README.md

-# notebooks
+# Notebooks
-A collection of ipynb notebooks that illustrate various analyses
+A collection of ipynb notebooks that illustrate various analyses.
+Organization is loose.